abinjacob10/cloud-resume1/README.md

 1. An HTML file which is the resume, with a bit of styling done using css file.

-2. S3 bucket, named it same as domain: abininireland.click
+2. S3 bucket, named it same as the website domain: **abininireland.click**

       - Required public access.
 Actions set to **s3:GetObject**, Principal set to **"*"** meaning everyone is allowed access to the bucket.